-Eve has been practicing yoga for 20 years.
-Drawn
+Eve has been practicing yoga for 25 years.
+Initially

 what it is to be a human being; to see ourselves truthfully, discover what is important to us, and weave that insight into